brenkem/buildroot-fus/board/f+s/cube/readme-cube.txt

   make

 again to rebuild the kernel and the root filesystem.
-If you change source code in output/build/linux-custom, you can force rebuilding linux again by calling
+If you change source code, you can force rebuilding linux again by calling

   make linux-rebuild